bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               almost immediately and never pushed back into the queue.
 If the item is a plan, the results of execution are added to plan history as usual.
 The respective history item could be accessed to check if the plan was executed successfully.

+              The API **does not start execution of the queue**.
+Once execution of the submitted item is finished, RE Manager is switched to the IDLE state.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **item**: *dict*
                   the dictionary of plan or instruction parameters.
 Plans are distinguished from